bratislava/konto.bratislava.sk/next/patches/README.md

 It fixes this issue:
 https://github.com/rjsf-team/react-jsonschema-form/issues/3832

+The patch also adds a `overrideArrayMinItemsBehaviour` keyword for array schemas.
+For more details read the comments for `defaultFormStateBehavior` in `next/frontend/utils/form.ts`.

 If you want to update RJSF this probably needs to be recompiled.

 In RJSF repository: